al-beton/GeoIP2-example/README.md

 In this GitHub repository, the MaxMinds data from 06/11/2023 is included.

-New data can be put in the Zipped data folder.

 ### Execution

+Ensure that up to date MaxMinds data is placed in the zipped_data folder

-Run example.py.
+Run example.py

 A successful run will output the following response to the query of the IP address 123.123.123.123